Ponytail Project is a movement that started at St Margaret’s Anglican Girls School in 2015.

 to the lives of people living with cancer.
 It’s so easy to get involved, and we’re here to help you every step of the way.

-We’re calling on students to get a school team together, register, grow their hair, seek support from friends and family and chop off their ponytails in October at a school chop event.
+We’re calling on students to get a school team together, register, grow their hair, seek support from friends and family and chop off their ponytails during any time of the year.